trustification/trustify/docs/adrs/00004-ui-upload.md

     * The backend spawns a task, periodically updating the `updated` timestamp
     * The backend returns the `id` and keeps processing the upload
 * The client periodically checks the state using the returned `id` (`GET /api/v2/upload/{id}`)
+  * The client can delete the state entry if it's no longer interested.
+Future updates will be discarded.
 * When the backend finished processing the upload
     * It sets the final `state` (`failed` or `succeeded`) and the `result`
     * It stops updating the `updated` column